coinevo/documents/en/How-to-Use-Bootstrap/README.md

 * `debug_output`: Some printouts may not always be desired.
 If true, such output will be printed.
 * `file_timestamp`: Set each file's last-accessed and last-modified times, respectively, to the current time and to the timestamp of the most recent block written to the script's blockchain.
 * `genesis`: The hash of the genesis block in the blockchain.
-* `input`: qtumd blocks/ directory containing blkNNNNN.dat
+* `input`: evod blocks/ directory containing blkNNNNN.dat
 * `hashlist`: text file containing list of block hashes created by linearize-hashes.py.
 * `max_out_sz`: Maximum size for files created by the `output_file` option.
 (Default: `1000*1000*1000` bytes)
 * `netmagic`: Network magic number.